 6: The UPF finds the matching QoS flow identifier for the downlink packet and sends the packet via the according QoS flow to the UE.
 TCP Connection setup continues, with one ECT bit set in all packets.

+7. When the RAN detects an upcoming congestion according to the congestion measurement (based on continuous congestion monitoring), the 5G System sets the CE (Congestion Experienced) codepoint in the IP header of the downlink packet.

+8. The Media Player generates a Congestion Report including ECN rate, congestion trend, timestamp, etc.

-7. When the RAN detects an upcoming congestion (based on continuous congestion monitoring), the 5G System sets the CE (Congestion Experienced) codepoint in the IP header of the downlink packet.8.
-The TCP protocol stack used by the Media Player in the 5GMSd Client reflects the Early Congestion Notification to the TCP sender by setting the ECN-Echo (ECE) flag in the TCP header of an uplink PDU of the same TCP connnection.
+9. The Media Player sends the Congestion Report to the 5GMS AS.
+Alternatively, the TCP protocol stack used by the Media Player in the 5GMSd Client reflects the Early Congestion Notification to the TCP sender by setting the ECN-Echo (ECE) flag in the TCP header of an uplink PDU of the same TCP connection.
 The TCP sender reacts to the ECN-Echo accordingly (i.e., by reducing its sending congestion window).

-NOTE 1: The ECN-Echo flag is also acknowledged by the TCP sender setting the Congestion Window Reduced (CWR) flag in an outgong TCP frame, but this acknowledgement is not illustrated in this call flow.
+NOTE 1: The ECN-Echo flag is also acknowledged by the TCP sender setting the Congestion Window Reduced (CWR) flag in an outgoing TCP frame, but this acknowledgement is not illustrated in this call flow.

 NOTE 2: Classic ECN [X6] requires an ECN signal to be treated as equivalent to a packet drop.
 L4S [X1] specifies a more fine-grained response and an early congestion signal triggers a less severe reaction.
 How a TCP sender behaves “accordingly” is not in scope of the specification.

-9. Based on the CE indication received in step 7, or by detecting a reduced bit rate in the downlink application flow, the Media Player in the 5GMSd Client reacts by, for example, changing the requested representation.
+10. Based on the CE indication received in step 7, or by detecting a reduced bit rate in the downlink application flow, the Media Player in the 5GMSd Client may react by, for example, changing the requested representation.
+Based on the Congestion report or ECN echo received in step 9, the 5GMS AS may react by, for example, updating the manifest to remove/add one or more representations.

 5.23.4.4 L4S-on-request for uplink media streaming

 Support for uplink media streaming is very similar to that for downlink media streaming.